RottingApple/hands-on/session-5/README.md

        ------------------------------
    ```

-7. Find line combinations which will get me from 'Nad lúčkami' to 'Zochova' with reasonable transfers between lines.
+7. Find line combinations which will get me from 'Nad lúčkami' to 'Zochova' with reasonable transfers between lines. :coffee::coffee::coffee::coffee:

    ```
        ------------------------------